-"One fund-raiser per year," such as selling popcorn, will help prevent having to ask families for extra money every week.
+Well planned fund-raisers will help prevent having to ask families for extra money every week.
 It is better to figure the total cost for the complete year up front.
-Ideally, all income would come from den dues and one fund-raising program at the beginning of the program year each fall.
-A spring fund-raiser could be included.
+How your pack generates income is an important discussion topic with the pack committee and families in your pack.
+Most find a balance of dues and fund-raisers.